this14/OPHRP/README.md

-OPHRP: Generalizability and Explainable Framework for AI-Driven Influenza Forecasting This repository contains the supplementary materials, code structure, and data pipelines used for the study: "Generalizability and Explainable Framework for AI-Driven Influenza Forecasting using Multi-National Surveillance Data: Observational Retrospective Cohort Study."
+PHWR: Generalizability and Explainable Framework for AI-Driven Influenza Forecasting This repository contains the supplementary materials, code structure, and data pipelines used for the study: "Generalizability and Explainable Framework for AI-Driven Influenza Forecasting using Multi-National Surveillance Data: Observational Retrospective Cohort Study."

 1. Data Structure and Preparation